 A selective directory, 3rd edition December 2012 (*revised entry, **new entry).
 Contributions are welcome, to Jacob Simon at email@example.com

 Thomas Gabb (active 1746, d.1783) of St Martin-in-the-Fields took as apprentices Robert Ansell (qv) in 1746 and Thomas Gabb, presumably his own son, in 1758.
+He can be found in rate books in Long Acre, 1746-52, and in Oxendon St, 1757-65.
 In 1763, Gabb received a bequest of £60 from his friend, the carver, Jean Antoine Cuenot (qv).
 Gabb described himself as a gilder of St Marylebone in his own will, made 16 January 1782 and proved 1 August 1783, referring to Robert Ansell as having borrowed his three wheel lathe.

 Updated March 2014

 J. Garbanati, 4 Great Russell St, Bedford Square, London 1800-1802 or later, carver, gilder and printseller.
 Joseph Garbanati, 202 High Holborn 1805-1808, 89 High Holborn 1808-1809, 404 Strand 1809-1826, 37 Southampton St, Strand 1826-1852, 39 King’s Rd, Chelsea 1851.
 Carver and gilder, looking glass and picture framemaker.